Animators, we aim to make your life easier. The approach is taken with designing rigs.

 This is something I’ve encountered almost since the first day of my career in 3D animation, The battle for optimization.

 The nature of the service I had to give, which was pretty much maximum result in minimum time, I’m sure anyone can relate to that, had me pay close attention to this battle and forced me to look out and find out ways to optimize my work and give quick responses and solutions, and as we all know things can get pretty heavy pretty fast in our line of work.

 If you’re an animator who is not working on a mega feature animation production where you have more than enough time scheduled to get pampered on your shots, then you’re probably working on a low to a mid-budget type of production.

 Not that I’m saying that mega productions will not make you work extremely hard, but in smaller productions, oh boy, the deadlines are tight, and your outcome should meet the client’s standards, which are often not in sync with the time frame you’ve been given.

 A rig that does not function properly will make your life miserable.

-Sometimes it will put an entire sequence on hold and will make you and your team go on a bumpy ride, to say the least, reshuffling and reorganizing stuff in order to meet the deadline.
+Sometimes it will put an entire sequence on hold and will make you and your team go on a bumpy ride, to say the least, reshuffling and reorganizing staff to meet the deadline.

-This type of things happens a lot in the animation TV series industry where you need to maximize results in minimum time and investment.
+This happens a lot in the animation TV series industry, where you need to maximize results in minimum time and investment.

 Now, I’m not going to bore you with details in this article but rather try explaining the approach I’m using in the battle for optimization.

 For that, let me go back to the car reference, not that I’m a big car expert, but I’ve learned one or two things about it.
 I like referencing stuff from other forms of the craft because I think many principles are similar and can be observed and applied in whatever you do.